Gothic (video game): Plot

-After defeating the mad guru, the hero returns to the camp of the Brotherhood where he finds Y'Berion still weakened after the ritual.
-Despite efforts to help him recover, Y'Berion soon dies.
-Before dying, however, he warns the rest of the camp about the true, evil, nature of the god they thought was leading them on the path to freedom, and places his hopes on the escape plan of the Water Mages from the New Camp to blow up the Barrier using the power of the magical ore.
+After defeating the guru, the hero returns to the camp of the Brotherhood, finding Y'Berion still weakened.
+Y'Berion warns the camp about the true evil nature of the god they thought was leading them on the path to freedom.
+He places his hopes on the escape plan of the Water Mages from the New Camp to blow up the Barrier using the power of the magical ore.
+Despite efforts to help him recover, Y'Berion dies.

-Bearing important information about the recent events in the Sect Camp, the player is given permission to see the Water Mages, who ask for help with their escape plan.
-After the hero acquires all the needed artifacts with the help of four convicts he has befriended, the Water Mages now need the help of the Fire Mages to channel the magical energy.
-However, the protagonist finds out the Old Camp's gates have been closed after their ore mine collapsed.
-Fearful that this incident might deprive him of his power, the leader of the Old Camp sent his men to take control of the New Camp's mine and killed the Fire Mages who were protesting against his action; only Milten, the youngest of the magicians, managed to escape.
+Bearing information about the recent events, the hero is granted permission to see the Water Mages, who ask for help with their escape plan.
+After the hero acquires all of the required artifacts with the help of four convicts he befriends, the Water Mages now require the help of the Fire Mages to channel the magical energy.
+However, the hero discovers that the Old Camp's gates are closed after their ore mine collapsed.
+Fearful that this incident would deprive him of his power, the leader of the Old Camp sent his men to take control of the New Camp's mine and killed the protesting Fire Mages; only Milten, the youngest of the magicians, managed to escape.

-Having no other option left, the Water Mages send the hero to ask for Xardas, the magician who deserted the Fire Mages, to help them.
-However, Xardas refuses to help the Magicians of Water and thinks that their plan will not succeed.
-He instead tells the protagonist that during his studies he learned that the Sleeper was summoned by the Orcs in order to help them against their enemies and that the demon is in a temple deep underneath the Orc city.
-With the help of Xardas, the player manages to enter the Sleeper's temple.
-Upon defeating the demon, the Barrier collapses and sets the prisoners of the colony free.
+With no other options, the Water Mages send the hero to seek the aid of Xardas, the magician who deserted the Fire Mages.
+However, Xardas refuses to help and thinks that their plan will not succeed.
+Instead, he tells the hero that during his studies, he learned that the Sleeper was summoned by the Orcs to aid them against their enemies, and that the demon is in a temple deep underneath the Orc city.
+With the help of Xardas, the hero enters the Sleeper's temple and defeats the demon.
+The Barrier collapses and frees the prisoners of the colony.

 Development

 German company Piranha Bytes worked more than four years on the development of Gothics technology.
 The game engine was created completely in-house with a modified version later used for Gothic II.
-These are the only games to use this engine.